The Arc of California is administered by a passionate and exceptionally qualified team:

 Greg deGiere volunteers for The Arc of California as the civil rights advocate and a member of the Public Policy Committee.
 Greg is a member of the Advisory Board of the Center for the Study of Hate and Extremism at CSU San Bernardino, an advisory member of the Santa Clara County Hate Prevention and Inclusion Task Force, and a member of the Legislative Committee of the California Alliance for Retired Americans.
 He has coordinated a working group of California civil rights organizations advocating legislative and Department of Justice action to combat hate crimes.
 His twin focuses in that role are hate crimes in general and anti-disability crimes in particular, known as the “the invisible hate crimes.”
 A former long-time staff member to Democratic leaders of the California Legislature and consultant to the Senate Office of Research, Greg is also the retired public policy director of the Arc and United Cerebral Palsy California Collaboration.
 He has developed and drafted major, bipartisan civil rights legislation.
 He holds a B.A. in political science from San Francisco State University and an M.A. in government from California State University, Sacramento, where he also taught California state and local government.
 Greg has a nephew with Autism Spectrum Disorder.

-Jim Frazier, Public Policy Director
+Jim Frazier, Director of Public Policy

 Jim Frazier is a retired California State Assemblymember who represented California’s 11th Assembly District in Fairfield from 2012 until 2021.
 Frazier is a longtime statewide advocate for the developmental disability community.
 Prior to joining the Assembly, Frazier was a small business owner, co-founder of two nonprofits, and served on the City of Oakley Planning Commission, the Oakley City Council, and served one term as City of Oakley Mayor.
 Frazier’s life work has been to support Californians with disabilities and address challenging State of California issues such as serving our Veterans, creating more jobs, building the economy, transportation and mobility and water challenges.